 Symmetric Encryption vs Asymmetric Encryption

-Symmetric Encryption is a type of Encryption that uses only a single set of keys to encrypt as decrypt.
+Symmetric Encryption is a type of Encryption that uses only a single set of keys to encrypt and decrypt.
 The Caesar Cipher is one of the earliest examples of this Encryption.

-It includes a total of five steps that are writing the plaintext, encryption using an algorithm, using the private key, then processing into the Ciphertext, and lastly, decrypting the message.
+It includes five steps: writing the plaintext, encryption using an algorithm, using the private key, processing into the Ciphertext, and decrypting the message.

-Asymmetric Encryption is a type of Encryption where there are two types of keys are used, A public key to use while encrypting the data and a private key used for decrypting the data.
-This is quite a slow process since it requires two keys, but side by side is a securer process as well.
+Asymmetric Encryption is a type of Encryption where two types of keys are used: A public key to encrypt the data and a private key used for decrypting the data.
+This is quite a slow process since it requires two keys, but side-by-side is also a securer process.

 Comparison Table